Hurricane Katrina formed as Tropical Depression Twelve over the

 government activated its Emergency Operations Center the next day, and

 local governments began issuing evacuation orders.
-By 6:00 pm CDT
+By 6:00 pm

 on August 28, 11 counties and eleven cities issued evacuation orders, a